 New York, New York 10032

-Assistant Professor of Epidemiology (in the Sergievsky Center) at Columbia University.
+Joseph Lee is an Associate Professor of Epidemiology (in the Gertrude H. Sergievsky Center) at the Columbia University Medical Center.

 I received my doctorate in genetic epidemiology from Columbia University.
 I then spent the next three years at the University of Pennsylvania as a postdoctoral scientist in genetics.
 Subsequently, I returned to Columbia University as an Assistant Professor.

 I spend much of my time working on the genetics of Alzheimer disease (AD) and related aging traits.
 My group applies statistical genetics approaches to identify and characterize genes that may influence Alzheimer disease and cognition.
 I am closely involved in four AD genetics studies.
 First, we study Caribbean Hispanic families with multiple affected family members.
 Recently, we identified the Sortilin-related receptor SORL1 gene that increases the risk of AD.
 Second, we are looking at the genetics of neuroncognitive traits as endophenotypes to better understand the genetics of AD.
 This approach may allow us to examine how genetic factors influence sub-components of AD.
 Third, we have identified a handful of large families that have consanguineous marriages.
 With this study, we may have a better chance of finding a putative gene because affected offspring may be sharing the same genetic variant transmitted from a common ancestor.
 Lastly, we are involved in a multi-center AD family study.
 For this project, we have completed a genome wide search.